-- D) The Skillathon Contests will have guestions from the skillathon kits, current project manuals, OSU Extension website, Ohio State University Extension Skillathon materials sources online from website or a combination of all. - F) Each contest will have a series of 25 questions used for scoring the contestant.
+- D) The Skillathon Contests will have questions from the skillathon kits, current project manuals, OSU Extension website, Ohio State University Extension Skillathon materials sources online from website or a combination of all. - F) Each contest will have a series of 25 questions used for scoring the contestant.
 Contestants with tie scores will be asked to return to the contest test area to answer tiebreaker questions until the tie is broken. - G) No contestants will be allowed to use cell phones or other communication devices in the testing area.
-All cell phones must be on silent or vibrate only.
+All cell phones must be on silent or vibrate only. - I) Top scorers will receive a special recognition at the Fair's Award Ceremony.
+Contestants receiv-

-Jr. Fair Skillathon Donors 2024
+Jr. Fair Skillathon Donors 2025